Higher education scholarships

-Applications for 2018 higher education study scholarships open on 16 December 2017.
+Applications for 2018 higher education study scholarships are now open.

 Who can apply

 - are an Australian citizen or permanent resident

-- live in the NT and are enrolled to study your first undergraduate degree in the NT
+- are an NT resident and are enrolled to study your first undergraduate degree in the NT*

 - finished Year 12 in 2016 or 2017

-- completed the NT Certificate of Education and Training (NTCET) or the International Baccalaureate (IB) and received an Australian Tertiary Admissions Rank (ATAR) / IB
+- completed the NT Certificate of Education and Training (NTCET) or equivalent and received an Australian Tertiary Admissions Rank (ATAR) / IB

 - are not working full-time.